-Biofeedback is often an add-on treatment, used when more traditional therapies are not effective or thought to be too risky.
-Since biofeedback is completely nonsurgical, non-invasive, and carries no known side effects, it may be used in chronic pain management to minimize long-term reliance on medication and/or to give patients a sense of control over their situation.
+Biofeedback is often attempted when more conventional therapies have not brought the relief necessary for a good quality of life.
+Since biofeedback is completely nonsurgical, noninvasive, and carries no known side effects, it may be used in chronic pain management to minimize long-term reliance on medication.
+It can also help by giving some patients a sense of control over their situation.

-If your physician determines that biofeedback and other conservative treatments are not adequate pain relievers and you may need surgery, contact Laser Spine Institute.
-We offer minimally invasive decompression and stabilization procedures to treat a wide variety of spinal conditions that are an effective alternative to traditional open spine surgery.
+If your doctor determines that biofeedback and other conservative treatments are not adequate pain relievers and you may need surgery, contact Laser Spine Institute.
+We perform minimally invasive decompression and stabilization procedures to treat a wide variety of spinal conditions that are a safer and effective alternative to traditional open spine surgery.^

 We’re happy to provide a free MRI review* to determine if you are a potential candidate for one of our procedures.